 A subsidiary of the Group, Sygnia Life Limited is a linked insurance company and issues linked policies to policyholders (where the value of policy benefit is directly linked to the fair value of the supporting assets), and as such does not expose the business to the market risk of fair value adjustments on the financial asset, as this risk is contractually assumed by the policyholder.
 Sygnia Securities Proprietary Limited (subsidiary) provides stockbroking services to clients, which results in significant working capital fluctuations due to the timing of the close of the JSE in terms of client settlements (amounts owing to/by clearing houses/clients).
 In order to evaluate the consolidated financial position, the Group segregates the statement of financial position and the statement of profit or loss and other comprehensive income between corporate (own balances) and third-party (client-related balances).
 Third-party balances represent investments linked to investment contract liabilities, third-party liabilities arising on consolidation of unit trust funds, investment contract liabilities, related deferred tax liabilities and unsettled trades.
-During the current period, the Group no longer controls the Sygnia 4th Industrial Revolution Global Equity Fund, Sygnia Money Market Fund and Sygnia Health Innovation Global Equity Fund ("funds") and therefore the funds are no longer consolidated.
-This resulted in a reduction of investments linked to investment contract liabilities and third-party liabilities arising on consolidation of unit trust funds in the consolidated statement of financial position amounting to R1.7 billion.
-The Group still retains significant influence over these funds with a total investment balance of R1.5 billion at 30 September 2021.
-In addition, the Group has significant influence over Sygnia Divi Index Fund, Sygnia Skeleton Balanced 40 Fund and Sygnia Skeleton Balanced 60 Fund with a total investment balance of R0.6 billion.
-WealthFoundry (Pty) Ltd, a subsidiary of the Group, met the criteria for control during the period and has therefore been consolidated.
-Sygnia Ventures LP, a partnership registered in England and Wales, met the criteria for control during the period.
-The consolidation had no impact on the consolidated statement of financial position and the consolidated statement of profit or loss and other comprehensive income as the partnership is recognised within investments linked to investment contract liabilities and investment contract liabilities.
+The Sygnia Money Market Fund, Sygnia Health Innovation Global Equity Fund, Sygnia DIVI Fund, Sygnia Skeleton Balanced Absolute Fund and Sygnia China New Economy Global Equity Fund met the criteria for control during the period and have therefore been consolidated.
+This resulted in an increase to investments linked to investment contract liabilities and third-party liabilities arising on consolidation of unit trust funds in the consolidated statement of financial position amounting to R1.6 billion.
+During the current period, the Group no longer controls the Sygnia FAANG Plus Equity Fund and therefore the fund is no longer consolidated.
+This resulted in a reduction of investments linked to investment contract liabilities and third-party liabilities arising on consolidation of unit trust funds in the consolidated statement of financial position amounting to R0.5 billion.
+The Group still retains significant influence over the fund with a total investment balance of R129.4 million at 30 September 2022.
+In addition, the Group has significant influence over Sygnia Listed Property Fund, Sygnia Skeleton Balanced 40 Fund, Sygnia Top 40 Index Fund, Sygnia Skeleton Balanced 60 Fund and Sygnia 4th Industrial Revolution Global Equity Fund with a total investment balance of R1.4 billion.